19 Aug How Do Dentists Remove Old Fillings? A Step-by-Step Insight

 1. Evaluation and Preparation

-Before the removal begins, your dentist will evaluate the condition of the filling and the tooth.
+Before the removal begins, your dentist in Dorchester will evaluate the condition of the filling and the tooth.
 This typically involves a visual examination and may include X-rays to assess the underlying structure of the tooth and ensure there is no additional decay or damage.

 Once the dentist determines that removal is necessary, they will prepare the area by numbing the tooth and surrounding gum tissue with a local anaesthetic.
 This ensures that the procedure is as comfortable as possible for you, with minimal to no pain.